scresswell/agile-resources/agile team guides.md

     - Can be tested without having to wait for subsequent stories to be delivered.
 + User story described.
   _“As a [persona], I [want to], [so that].”_
++ Prioritised by the Product Owner.
 + Acceptance criteria written.
 + Tasked - we know which tasks need to be done to achieve the Story.
 + Sized with tasks and relative complexity in mind.
 + Impacts on existing components, teams or projects have been identified and communicated.
-+ Prioritised by the Product Owner.
++ Success criteria defined and metric gathering discussed.

 ## Definition of Done
 ### Examples
-+ Code / implementation peer reviewed.
++ Code and implementation peer reviewed.
 + Test activities completed and reviewed.
   + developer tests implemented (unit, integration, performance tests).
-  + walk-through.
   + test approach documented.
   + automation tests created, reviewed.
 + Acceptance criteria met.